 Clinical trials enable our scientists to test ways to prevent, identify and treat MS and related diseases.
 We offer clinical trials to study all types and stages of MS. If you are a potential candidate for a clinical trial, your care team will discuss options with you.

-Myelin repair: OHSU researchers shared groundbreaking research in 2019 showing that a compound can trigger myelin repair in mice.
+OHSU researchers shared groundbreaking research in 2019 showing that a compound can trigger myelin repair in mice.
 Damage to myelin, the covering for nerve fibers, is at the heart of MS and related disorders.
-No medication yet exists to repair myelin in humans.
-Researchers hope that they can eventually show the compound has the same effect in humans — and with few side effects.
-The study’s authors included Dennis Bourdette, M.D.; Tom Scanlan, Ph.D.; and Meredith Hartley, Ph.D.
+No medication exists yet to repair myelin in humans.
+Researchers hope they can eventually show that the compound that worked in mice can also work in humans, with few side effects.
+The study’s authors included Dennis Bourdette, M.D., Tom Scanlan, Ph.D. and Meredith Hartley, Ph.D.

-Progressive MS: Arthur Vandenbark, Ph.D., and Dennis Bourdette, M.D., have identified cytokines (proteins that play a role in the immune system) and genetic markers that may play a role in progressive MS. This is a severe form of the disease in which symptoms worsen over time.
-The findings could lead to a test for those at risk of progressive MS, possibly enabling doctors to slow or stop the illness.
-The findings also shed light on risk factors for developing progressive MS.
+Arthur Vandenbark, Ph.D., and Dennis Bourdette, M.D., have identified cytokines (proteins that play a role in the immune system) and genetic markers that may play a role in progressive MS. This is a severe form of the disease in which symptoms worsen over time.
+The findings could lead to a test for those at risk of progressive MS, possibly helping doctors to slow or stop the illness.
+The findings also shed light on risk factors for progressive MS.

 The following centers and labs do research related to MS and other illnesses.